 Why did you move back?

 After a whirlwind 18 months in Berlin, I moved back to Toronto for personal reasons and based myself there as I plotted my next big move in life.
 There wasn’t a moment that I didn’t miss Berlin and I knew I wouldn’t be happy until I returned.
 Two years later in November 2014, it finally happened.
-Four and half years years later, I’m still here and have no plans to leave anytime soon …
+Six years later, I’m still here and have no plans to leave anytime soon.

-Why don’t you work as a travel blogger full-time?
+Why don’t you work as a blogger full-time?

 While I spend a lot of my free time working on the blog, I love my day job way more and it also pays the bills.
-For me, this blog is a place where I can have fun sharing my personal stories, photos, and more.
-It’s where I get to create useful content that inspires others to travel.
+For me, this blog is a place where I can share my personal experiences and provide helpful content that inspires others to travel.
 As if my day job and this blog weren’t enough, I also have a launched a new site, The Berlin Life where I help others move to Berlin, find work, and get settled in.